xthua/bacant/README.md

 Install:

     Bacant is a python3.X script, running on linux.
 You can download from github by "git clone https://github.com/xthua/bacant.git".
+    First:
-    First you should install BLAST and add it in environment variable， you can download from https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/.
+        You should install BLAST and add it in environment variable, you can download from https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/.
         BLAST version is 2.7.1 in bacant.
+    Second:
-    Second read requirements.txt , check python module dependecies or just run: pip install -r requirements.txt.
+        Read requirements.txt , check python module dependecies or just run: pip install -r requirements.txt.
         Be care of module version, incompatible version will report bug.
+    Last:
-    Last in bacant/Integron_finder/software, there are three exceute file require Execute Permission.
+        In bacant/Integron_finder/software, there are three exceute file require Execute Permission.
         That means "cd bacant/Integron_finder/software && chmod +x cmsearch && chmod +x hmmsearch && chmod +x prodigal"

 Run: